willbmisled/Reg1Cyano/Access/buildAccessDB.md

 **build tblStation**

-* stationID: unique identifier for tblStation-combination of LocIDNew and stationType
+* stationID: unique identifier for tblStation-combination of LocIDNew and SampleLocation
 * Assign otherStationID to each station within each lake.
 Varies by Organization:
     - CRWA,MEDEP:  SiteLocation
     - CTDEEP,RIWW,UNH_CFB,: NA